sybrew/the-seo-framework/readme.txt

 	* TODO The postbox now works as intended in the sidebar using Gutenberg 9.4/Block-editor WordPress 5.4.
 		* Regression in Gutenberg: https://github.com/WordPress/gutenberg/issues/20206
 		* N.B.
 The postbox-handler dropdown icons also shift when collapsing.
+	* TODO The "remove blog name" option now has its state reflected in the example output again.

 **For translators:**